 The New Zealand Health Survey (NZHS) is an important data collection tool, which is used to monitor population health and provide supporting evidence for health policy and strategy development.
-The Health and Disability Intelligence Group within the Ministry of Health's Policy business unit is responsible for designing, analysing and reporting on the NZHS.
-The NZHS field work is contracted out to a specialist survey provider, CBG Health Research Ltd.
+The Health and Disability Intelligence (HDI) group, within the Ministry of Health's (the Ministry's) Client Insights and Analytics business unit, is responsible for designing, analysing and reporting on the NZHS.
+The NZHS field activities are contracted out to a specialist survey provider, CBG Health Research Ltd.